 I spent all day with her.
 Joking around, listening to the Michael Cohen testimony, watching the new HVAC unit get lifted to the roof on a giant crane.
 Such a normal day.

 The Build Your Own Burner Bike event was winding down when we found out.
 And nothing has been the same since.

-I didn’t think I would have to write this.
-I’ve been thinking about making this blog for a long time, but I didn’t want to start this blog with the words “My dad died.”
-But I didn’t know Ron.
-I didn’t know Amelia’s dad and I wouldn’t presume to know what she’s going through right now.
-Anyway, when she got the phone call, I immediately thought of my dad.
-I tried not to, but it just doesn’t work in a time like this.
+I didn't think I would have to write this.
+I've been thinking about making this blog for a long time, but I didn't want to start this blog with the words “My dad died.”
+But I didn't know Ron (Amelia's dad) or Mary (Mark's mom) and I wouldn't presume to know what they're going through right now, but when Amelia got the phone call, I immediately thought of my dad.
+I tried not to, but it just doesn't work in a time like this.